ecupaio/dcgffl/_posts/2022-03-12-march-13-games-cancelled.md

 attachments: []

 ---
-### Games are canceled for week one, but Sunday Funday is still ON!
+### Games are CANCELED for week one, but Sunday Funday is still ON!

 #### **Sunday Fun Day!**